-The Try/CATCH committee hopes to encourage and expand the opportunities in Computing Science available to female high school students.
-Try/CATCH is organized by a group of students and faculty members from SFU interested in sharing their enthusiasm for Computer Science.
+The Try/CATCH 2017 committee hopes to encourage and expand the opportunities in Computing Science and Engineering Science available to female high school students.
+Try/CATCH is organized by a group of students, faculty, and staff from SFU who want to support and promote females in the Applied Sciences.

-Established in 2002, Women In Computing Science (WICS@SFU) strives to promote and support women in computing science, build a strong network of friendly faces for women, and challenge the biases faced by women in computing science.
-WICS has more than 250 active members and holds four to six events every semester including a mentor lunch, networking events, technical workshops, and a semester-end social.
-WICS has also held big events like the International Women’s Day celebration and radio programs in CJSF.
+Established in 2002, Women in Computing Science (WiCS) strives to promote and support women in Computing Science, build a strong network of friendly faces for women, and challenge the biases faced by women in Computing Science.
+WiCS has more than 250 active members.
+We run programs and hold events all 3 semesters of the year, including a faculty mentor lunch, Fall mentorship program, company tours, technical interview workshops, hackathons, and many socials.
 For more information, please visit the WICS website.
 You can reach WICS by email: firstname.lastname@example.org

-The Women in Engineering Group, consisting of approximately 150 women from all years, strives to provide encouragement and support to women in Engineering by nurturing strong academic and social relationships.
-WEG provides guidance to women from high school in their transition to university life (High School Outreach Program), guidance through their university career (Mentorship Program and educational/social events) and guidance into the corporate world post-graduation (Corporate Opportunities Program - including annual networking events and company visits).
-For more information, please visit the WEG website.
-You can reach WEG by email: firstname.lastname@example.org
+Women in Engineering (WiE), consisting of approximately 150 women from all years, strives to provide encouragement and support to women in Engineering by nurturing strong academic and social relationships.
+WiE provides guidance to women from high school in their transition to university life (High School Outreach Program), guidance through their university career (Mentorship Program and educational/social events) and guidance into the corporate world post-graduation (Corporate Opportunities Program - including annual networking events and company visits).
+For more information, please visit the WiE website.
+You can reach WiE by email: email@example.com